- 87% response rate

 People I like less: Although I love the spirit within every human being, I must say I definitely do not enjoy many of the popular lifestyle choices or habits out there (especially from the larger cities).
 So, I'm sorry if it seems long and daunting, but without the intention to judge or condemn anyone, I feel it should be said I do not agree with: People who try/need to be a leader (the Alpha male).
 Passive-aggressive.
 Dishonest taxi drivers.
 Crude, unreliable, vulgar, drunkard/alcoholic, violent, fashionista, superficial, vane, artificial.
 Those who depend on the media for their information/watch a lot of television.
 Idealists with imposing philosophies/little practical experience.
 Ignorant, superior, insecure, proud, misinformed (and OK with it).
 Fake Loudmouths.
 Pushy, creepy expats.
 Nosy, shallow, fearful, anal-retentive, corporate, greedy, distant, envious, insincere, angry, paranoid, disloyal, robotic, dry, nervous, dull, sticklers (for the rules) or overly obedient.
 Suspicious, confusing, lustful, cold, rigid, addictive, tightly strung up people, excessively sarcastic, cursing a lot or those who always need to have the last word.
 Trendy, typical, conformist, yuppie, classicist, touchy, insular, irritable, hipster, macho, feminist, noisy eaters (esp. slurping tea).
 Superficial chatter.
 People who watch or read a lot of biased news or opinions (even off the internet) and get set in a rigid thought pattern and find it challenging to hear opposing new information.
 Basically people who don't like to be rebutted.
 Other incompatible types: People who still refer to the developing nations as third world countries.
 People who insist on following rules without fully understanding them or the status quo for its own sake.
 Those who are too much into business, worry a lot or always talk about not having enough time, safety & security.
 Those who regularly dine at McDonald's (and similar restaurants).
 Say "ignorance is bliss" instead of seeking answers, lazy MTV people, media whores and other masses of sheeple.

 Moreover, I am against pride, arrogance, money-grubbing, desire/envy, overindulging in food, drink, sex, drugs, laziness, anger, deception, lies, a perverse mouth and anyone who spreads strife among brothers.
-Also selfishness, discord in the home, unconfessed baggage in our hearts, a lack of forgiveness toward others. living according to the world or the flesh, rather than the spirit, turning a deaf ear to the cry of the poor, worshipping idols (this includes celebrities, politicians, etc.).
-Abomination, addiction, alienation, blame, boasting, condemnation, corruption, coveting, deceit, guilt, hardness of heart, ignorance, regret, rejection, sexual immorality, stubbornness, temptation, idolatry, adultery, jealousy, hatred, debauchery, witchcraft, factions, drunkenness, dishonoring parents, a heart that devises wicked schemes, feet that are quick to rush into evil, blasphemy, hard-headedness, slander, conceit, treachery, betrayal, brutal, rash, fierce behaviour, boastful, bragging, exalted, selfish views, proud of oneself, falsely accuse others, abusive (also verbally), hatred for anyone who does good, not lovers of good, but of evil, out of control, lack self-control, unholy, reject value of holiness, without love, lacking natural affection, disregard and disobedient to parents, the elderly, ungrateful, not thankful for what they have, lovers of money, selfishly love themselves, narcissism, lovers of pleasure (hedonism).
+Also selfishness, discord in the home, unconfessed baggage in our hearts, a lack of forgiveness toward others. living according to the world or the flesh, rather than the spirit, turning a deaf ear to the cry of the poor, worshiping idols (this includes celebrities, politicians, etc.).
+Abomination, addiction, ignorance. alienation, blame, temptation. boasting, condemnation, corruption, sexual immorality. coveting, deceit, guilt, hardness of heart, regret, rejection, stubbornness, idolatry, adultery, jealousy, hatred, debauchery, witchcraft, factions, drunkenness, dishonoring parents, a heart that devises wicked schemes, feet that are quick to rush into evil, blasphemy, hard-headedness, slander, conceit, treachery, betrayal, brutal, rash, fierce behavior, boastful, bragging, exalted, selfish views, proud of oneself, falsely accuse others, abusive (also verbally), hatred for anyone who does good, not lovers of good, but of evil, out of control, lack self-control, unholy, reject value of holiness, without love, lacking natural affection, disregard and disobedient to parents, the elderly, ungrateful, not thankful for what they have, lovers of money and pleasure, selfishly love themselves, narcissism.

-Some qualities I aim to build within myself and look for in others: boldness, charity, commitment, confidence, courage, dedication, diligence, devotion, discernment, discipline, faithfulness, generosity, gentleness, honesty, humility, innocence, insight, tolerance, joy, kindness, love, loyalty, meekness, mercifulness, moderation, nurturing, patience, perception, purity, quietness, readiness, receptiveness, reliability, reputation, reverence, self-control, self-respect, servanthood, spiritual growth, teachableness, thankfulness, trustworthiness, understanding, unselfishness, wisdom.
+Some qualities I aim to build within myself and look for in others: boldness, charity, commitment, joy, confidence, humility, courage, dedication, diligence, insight, devotion, tolerance, discernment, meekness, discipline, faithfulness, generosity, innocence, gentleness, honesty, kindness, love, loyalty, mercifulness, quietness, moderation, nurturing, patience, receptiveness, perception, reliability, purity, readiness, reputation, servanthood, reverence, self-control, self-respect, spiritual growth, teachableness, unselfishness, thankfulness, wisdom, trustworthiness, understanding.
 Inner, rather than outer beauty, a personality that draws people to the truth, a COMPASSIONATE nature, especially toward the oppressed, harassed and helpless.
 SERIOUS and FOCUSED.
 Have a mission in life and never get sidetracked from it, knowing the weightiness of it.
 An attitude of a SERVANT.
 It is better not to come to BE served, but to SERVE.
 KINDNESS and SELFLESSNESS.
 A heart of MERCY & FORGIVENESS: LOVING in relationships .
-A reputation for being GOOD, CARING, & HONEST: Never violated the Word.
+A reputation for being GOOD, CARING, & HONEST: Never violating the Word.
 Always speak the truth.
 Therefore, be PEACEABLE.
-Do not argue the case, nor try to bully your way into people's hearts.
-Let the truth be revealed by the power of the Word.
-Therefore be INTIMATE with others.
+Never argue the case, nor try to bully your way into people's hearts.
+Let the truth be revealed by its own power.
+Be INTIMATE with others.
 Spend quality and quantity time with them.
 Desire their fellowship, teach them, and help them focus on what is eternal.
-Do not waste your time on temporal, worldly, fleshly activities, for they will not save you in the end.
-And by those who pollute the truth with falsehood, say AUTHORITATIVELY, and expose them.
+Never waste time on temporal, worldly, fleshly activities, for they will not save any of us in the end.
+AUTHORITATIVELY expose those who pollute the truth with falsehood.
 Be a STRONG, but quiet LEADER. people will follow truth, eager to listen to teaching.
 Be PATIENT, knowing and understanding our frailties.
 Not wishing for any to perish, but for all to come to repentance.

 Music, Movies, and Books